ProjectTech4DevAI/file-search-eval/README.md

    export OPENAI_API_KEY=...
    ```

 2. Ensure you have a proper Python environment.
-If you do not have the
+Your Python version
-   packages required in your default environment, consider creating a
+   should be 3.10 or above.
+If you do not have the packages required
-   virtual one:
+   in your default environment, consider creating a virtual one:

    ```bash
    python -m venv venv